gnieh/gnieh-pp/README.markdown

  - `doc1 :\: doc2` is equivalent to `doc1 :: softline :: doc2`
  - `doc1 :\\: doc2` is equivalent to `doc1 :: softbreak :: doc2`

+### Renderers

-There are 3 default renderers:
+There are 3 default renderers whose job is to format your document following some criterion:
  - `new PrettyRenderer(width)` is a pretty-printer with the column width set to `width`,
  - `CompactRenderer` discards all groups and indentation,
  - `new TruncateRenderer(max, unit, innerRenderer)` is a renderer that truncates the document after rendering by `innerRenderer` after the `max` is reached. `max` can be in